-The following individuals are designated as those individuals who are charged with addressing complaints of harassment and discrimination under this Policy, and may be contacted to initiate an investigation under the Policy:
+The following individuals are designated as those individuals who are charged with addressing complaints of harassment and discrimination under this Policy, and may be contacted to initiate an investigation under the Policy.
+Employees may report or disclose incidents of sexual misconduct regardless of where the alleged conduct occurred.